PennLINC/learning_datalad/basic_datalad_functions.md

 * The file content of the input file does not need to be `get` first; `datalad rerun` will handle it.
 * Basically `datalad rerun` also does the same steps as `datalad run` = get inputs + unlock outputs + change + save

+# Subdatasets
+ a superdataset does not record individual changes within the subdataset, it only records the state of the subdataset.
+In other words, it points to the subdataset location and a point in its life (indicated by a specific commit).